Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YugaByteDB.md

 ### Bexhoma Status Volume

 Persistent Storage is not managed by bexhoma, but by YugabyteDB.
-We can add the request for a PVC to the experiment setup:
+We can add the request for a PVC to the experiment setup.
+Make sure to reset the database before this test as it should not contain data from previous test runs.
 ```bash
 nohup python ycsb.py -ms 1 -tr \
   -sf 1 \